 We are going to start our 3 day Bogota itinerary by deciding where to stay because not every area in Bogota is safe.
 Most accommodations are located in 2 areas in Bogota: La Candelaria or Chapinero.

 La Candelaria is the old Bogota, full of historical buildings, culture, and museums.
-If you are traveling on a budget in Colombia, La Candelaria is full of affordable backpacker hostels.
+If you backpacking Colombia on a budget, La Candelaria is full of affordable backpacker hostels.
 However, the area can be unsafe at night.

 Chapinero is the modern Bogota, full of hippie cafes, the best bars and clubs, and good food.
 The area is much safer than La Candelaria and I highly recommend you to stay in Chapinero.